MinaProtocol/mina/rfcs/0050-genesis-ledger-export.md

 configuration in any automated fashion.
 Relying on personnel performing the hard fork to update it is far from ideal, but there seems to be no better solution available at the moment.

+Also epoch seeds from mainnet are incompatible with those on berkeley.
+When epoch ledgers are being exported from a compatible node and transferred into a berkeley node, the latter cannot load them, because Base58check fails to decode them.
+This is a problem we need to overcome or decide that we won't export the epoch ledgers and assume they're the same as the genesis ledger for the purpose of hard fork.